 Mowing for you varies by grass type and location.
 I’ll assume most of you don’t get snow cover and in fact, your ground won’t freeze.
 This means you may have to keep mowing, even if your lawn goes dormant, to keep winter weeds from getting carried away.
 If leaves blow onto the lawn, those need to be cleaned up as well!

 I’ll start with you as you are easy.
 Keep your height at 4” all year and never go lower.
 That’s it.
 Let it fall asleep as needed.
-If you are somewhere below the frost line and your St Augustine (or other grass type) never goes dormant, then you can sign up to get my FREE WINTER LAWN GUIDE which is aimed at those of us here in South Florida.
-That guide is coming out later this week.
+If you are somewhere below the frost line, your St Augustine (or other grass type) never goes dormant.

 This one gets a lot of debate, especially amongst the cool kids that have reel mowers.
 But for the majority of you who mow with a regular lawn mower like I do, keep your Bermuda lawn similar heigh all year long.